shubhamsolank24/project3/analysis.md

 Task3 -Rearrange array

-Time complexity is O(nlogn) --> Just sort it and then apply the pattern iterating the array in reverse Space complexity is O(logn) as quicksort recursive stack have complexity O(logn)
+Time complexity is O(n log(n)) --> Just sort it and then apply the pattern iterating the array in reverse Space complexity is O(n) as quicksort recursive stack have complexity O(n)

 Task4- Dutch Flag